-So, when someone claims to have evidence supporting both handicapping and momentum, that of course triggers our skeptic alarm.
+So, when someone claims to have evidence supporting both handicapping and momentum, it ought to raise a suspicion.

 Arlington69 presents six different pieces of alleged evidence in support of the conclusion that “momentum (SHM)” exists.

-We briefly present all six pieces as well as our own conclusions in the table below.
+We briefly present all six pieces as well as our own conclusions regarding the validity in the table below.

 |Arlington69’s evidence||Our conclusion|

 |1||According to Arlington69, the fact that EA acknowledged and made an attempt to fix the kick off glitch is “definitive proof that EA had been manipulating the game play after kick off and they have a mechanism in game to adjust how effective the AI is at controlling you or your opponents defensive players making it easier or harder to score”.||If we were to extent Arlington69’s line of reasoning, Microsoft’s frequent patches are definitive proof that Microsoft deliberately creates security holes, which allow hackers to steal our data.
 This is of course nonsense.

 Of course, EA has the means in place to control our defensive players, which ultimately has an impact on how easy it is to score.
 But that just doesn’t prove that they are manipulating the game.

 |2||Arlington69 made the observation that players line up differently when trailing:

 “I controlled both player and just stood in one place with a striker and with the goal keeper.
 I then scored 2 goals and repeated.
 After scoring 2 goals the player who was losing the AI behaved differently marking more closely and moving more rapidly.